NatronGitHub/Natron/README.md

 branch.
 At some point,  version which are no longer supported will get removed from github's branches and only a release tag will be available to get the source code at that point.

-You can check out the easy tasks left to do [here](https://natron.fr/easy-task-list/).

 Feel free to report bugs, discuss tasks, or pick up work there.
 If you want to make changes, please fork, edit, and [send us a pull